GoogleCloudPlatform/training-data-analyst/courses/dataflow/demos/dataflow_sql/README.md

 Minimize (but do not close!) the Cloud Shell terminal and leave the stream simulator running for now.

-## Creating Dataflow Pub/Sub Source and Schema
+## The Demo: Creating Dataflow Pub/Sub Source and Schema

 Next we need to create our Pub/Sub data source for Dataflow SQL and assign a schema to the incoming data.
 Dataflow will use this schema to assign a Beam schema to our data for processing.